techidaily/site-ai-voice-clone/source/_posts/in-2024-create-ai-avatar-video-with-template-wondershare-virbo.md

 ### 1\.
 Explainer Talking Head Videos

- An[explainer video](https://virbo.wondershare.com/marketing/types-and-examples-of-explainer-videos.html) is the most common**talking head video example** .
+ An [explainer video](https://virbo.wondershare.com/marketing/types-and-examples-of-explainer-videos.html) is the most common**talking head video example** .
 These videos are made to explain concepts or topics related to different subjects.
 Content creators use this type of video to make connections with their audiences.
 Moreover, some businesses use explainer videos on their landing pages for marketing purposes.

 ![explainer talking head videos example](https://images.wondershare.com/virbo/article/2024/02/know-more-about-talking-head-videos-2.jpg)